Nakano-Itsukii/gitsills/README.md

 # gitsills
 the second repository
-creat a new branch is quick.
+creat a new branch is quick AND simple.